When you can have your contributions refunded

 If you are eligible for a refund you can apply immediately after leaving the NHS.

-If you do not apply for a refund the relevant pensions agency will write to you once you have incurred a disqualifying break (this is a break in service of 365 days or more in the 1995/2008 sections or a break of five years or more in the 2015 scheme).
+If you do not apply for a refund the relevant pensions agency will write to you once you have incurred a disqualifying break (this was a break in service of 365 days or more in the 1995/2008 sections or a break of five years or more in the 2015 scheme).
 The letter will inform you of how to apply.

 Is a refund good value for money?